GENI-NSF/geni-tools/README-omni.txt

 users with GENI accounts (credentials) that they can use to reserve resources in GENI AMs.

+See INSTALL.txt or [http://trac.gpolab.bbn.com/gcf/wiki/OmniQuickStart
-See INSTALL.txt for details on installing Omni.
+Omni Quick Start] for details on installing Omni.
+See README-omniconfigure.txt or
-See README-omniconfigure.txt for details about how to configure Omni.
+http://trac.gpolab.bbn.com/gcf/wiki/OmniConfigure for details about how to configure Omni.

 The currently supported CFs are SFA (!PlanetLab), ProtoGENI and GCF.
 Omni works with any GENI AM API compliant AM.